A Virtual Pinhole Camera Model

 Understanding How Virtual Cameras Are Used

-At this point of the lesson, we have explained almost everything there is to know about pinhole cameras and CG cameras.
+At this point in the lesson, we have explained almost everything there is to know about pinhole cameras and CG cameras.
 However, we still need to explain how images are formed with these cameras.
 The process depends on whether the rendering technique is rasterization or ray tracing.
 We are now going to consider each case individually.

 Before we do so, let's briefly recall the principle of a pinhole camera again.
-When light rays emitted by a light source intersect objects from the scene, they are reflected off of the surface of these objects in random directions.
+When light rays emitted by a light source intersect objects from the scene, they are reflected off the surface of these objects in random directions.
 For each point of the scene visible by the camera, only one of these reflected rays will pass through the aperture of the pinhole camera and strike the surface of the photographic paper (or film or sensor) in one unique location.
 If we divide the film's surface into a regular grid of pixels, what we get is a digital pinhole camera, which is essentially what we want our virtual camera to be (Figures 9 and 10).

 This is how things work with a real pinhole camera.
 But how does it work in CG?
 In CG, cameras are built on the principle of a pinhole camera, but the image plane is in front of the center of projection (the aperture, which in our virtual camera model we prefer to call the eye), as shown in Figure 11.
 How the image is produced with this virtual pinhole camera model depends on the rendering technique.
 First, let's consider the two main visibility algorithms: rasterization and ray tracing.